brendino500/jungleKobenhavn/README.md

 - I want to really **hone in my skills with Material**.
 I realised at the end of my project that **I wasn't using it to it's full extent.** A lot of my styling is defined in the component files which can make the file very long. **In future I will be strict with the `ThemeProvider` component** to store all the CSS in one file and import it to component file so it will therefore be **smaller and easier to read.**

+- **Once I learn and get more comfortable with TypeScript I will probably change some of the inevitable mistakes that I have made.** (lol)

 ---

 ## :bulb: Sources